1-800-741-7956 North America . 0808-234-1714 United Kingdom . 1-416-588-5000 Worldwide . 1-647-945-8807 Fax

 ARE THESE “EDUCATIONAL” TOURS?

-Yes, in the broadest sense of the word, “educational”.
-We visit churches and historical sites and have talks and discussions on many aspects of history, culture and nature.
+nature.
+But this is only a portion of the educational experience.
 We believe that it is equally educational to meet local people on a non-commercial basis, visit their homes and even try to learn a few words in the native language.
-Sometimes the most “educational” moments are spent walking through an old quarter of a city.
+Sometimes the most “educational” moments are wandering through the streets of a mountain village.

 HOW DO WE TRAVEL DURING THE TOUR?

 All local transportation is included in the land price of the trip.
-All transportation is in 1 or 2, 9-seater vans with a/c.
+All transportation is in 2 or 3, 9-seater vans with a/c.

 WHAT ARE OUR ACCOMMODATIONS LIKE?